MadeInTexasLLC/MakeraCarveraCNC/How-To-Increase-Work-Area.md

 **IMPORTANT**: During Step #3c, use the side of the Automatic Tool Changer (ATC) as a make-shift straight edge to help properly align your stock whilst adhering it to the bed.
 **NOTE**: This How-To will not go into depth on specific glues/masking tape to use.
-The most beginner-friendly and budget-friendly option I have found specifically for the Carvera would be to use **Sctoch Beige 2in Wide Masking Tape** and **Gorilla Glue Sticks** with a **Bauer Hot Glue Gun**.
+The most beginner-friendly and budget-friendly option I have found specifically for the Carvera would be to use:
+**Sctoch Beige 2in Wide Masking Tape**
+**Gorilla Glue Sticks**
+**Bauer Hot Glue Gun**
 Details on this choice will be explored in a separate file in this repository.

 ### **Step #4 Use the manual XYZ Probe**